Qcent/NetJoy/README.md

 #### JoySender++: Xbox 360 Emulation and DS4 Passthrough
 - JoySender++ is a versatile application within Project NetJoy.
 It offers two modes of operation to suit different needs.
 In Xbox 360 emulation mode, you can connect any Windows-recognized joystick and seamlessly emulate it as an Xbox 360 controller on the host machine.
 This mode ensures compatibility with a wide range of games and applications specifically designed for Xbox 360 controllers.
 JoySender++ also provides DS4 passthrough mode.
 When a DualShock 4 (DS4) controller is connected, you can switch to this mode and emulate a DS4 controller on the host machine.
 DS4 passthrough mode allows DS4 controller users to fully utilize their controller's capabilities on the remote machine, providing a smooth and immersive gaming experience.
-#### JoyReceiver++: Seamless Input Emulation via ViGEM Driver
+#### JoyReceiver++: Seamless Input Emulation via ViGEm Driver
 - JoyReceiver++ works in conjunction with JoySender++ on the host machine.
 It receives the selected mode and joystick inputs transmitted by JoySender++.
-Based on the mode and input received, JoyReceiver++ emulates the corresponding input on the host machine using the ViGEM driver.
+Based on the mode and input received, JoyReceiver++ emulates the corresponding input on the host machine using the ViGEm driver.
 This integration ensures seamless and accurate input emulation, enabling smooth gameplay and application interaction.

 #### Customizable Control Mapping
   Project NetJoy offers flexibility in control mapping.
 You can map any joystick input to any Xbox 360 input, allowing you to create personalized control schemes that suit your preferences and playstyle.
 Whether you require specific layouts or remapped inputs for optimal gameplay, Project NetJoy provides the versatility to accommodate your needs.